pietro-butti/LatticeGPU.jl/docs/src/dirac.md

 # Dirac operator

-The module `Dirac` has the necessary stuctures and function to simulate non-dynamical 4-dimensional Wilson fermions.
+The module `Dirac` has the necessary structures and functions to simulate non-dynamical 4-dimensional Wilson fermions.

 There are two main data structures in this module, the structure [`DiracParam`](@ref)